milkyomo/owok/README.md

    Sockets: not persisting data across clients, and then later emitting information universally

    *Solution:*
-   Added a custom hook useDidMountEffect to ensure that the moves persist before setting the board and checking for win.
+   Added a custom hook useDidMountEffect to ensure that the useEffect does not trigger on page load.
+Added useState to ensure that the moves persist before setting the board and checking for win. joinRoom(socketRoom) useEffect.
-   Added joinRoom(socketRoom) useEffect.